-David Lough is an experienced speaker at many different events - conferences; formal or informal lunches or dinners to entertain business or personal guests; or literary festivals.
-If you are interested in David speaking at an event please email email@example.com
+David Lough is an experienced speaker at many different types of events - conferences, lectures, awards dinners, formal or informal lunches or dinners to entertain business or personal guests, charity events and literary festivals.
+You can catch a flavour of the types of audience to whom he has spoken in many countries by running through the list at the foot of this page.
+If you are interested in arranging an event, please please email David at firstname.lastname@example.org.

 "You had the audience in your hands and one rightly said it was the best ever.
 It steered that difficult course between academia and entertainment.
 It was superb";